aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 After the Launch Configuration is replaced with a `LaunchTemplate`, any new instances launched by the `AutoScalingGroup` will use the new `LaunchTemplate`.
 Existing instances are not affected.
 To update an existing instance, you can allow the `AutoScalingGroup` to gradually replace existing instances with new instances based on the `terminationPolicies` for the `AutoScalingGroup`.
 Alternatively, you can terminate them yourself and force the `AutoScalingGroup` to launch new instances to maintain the `desiredCapacity`.

+Creating an `AutoScalingGroup` from a `LaunchTemplate` was added in CDK version 2.21.0.

 [Migrating to Launch Templates from Launch Configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-to-launch-templates.html)

 NOTE: AutoScalingGroup has a property called `allowAllOutbound` (allowing the instances to contact the